|

 charisma.
 You couldn't look away if you tried.

-you don't want to go" brought to mind "The Rundown" when
+to go" brought to mind "The Rundown" when Johnson's

-Johnson's character talked about why he didn't like guns.
+character talked about why he didn't like guns.
+No such qualms

-No such qualms here.
-There's a shot when he refills a revolver with
+here.
+There's a shot when he refills a revolver with 6 bullets with

 Adewale

-giants face each other in remarkable, emotional performances you
+These two giants face each other in remarkable, emotional

 Romancing The Stone

-that fun was contagious.
-It think it was perfectly cast and superbly
+contagious.
+It think it was perfectly cast and superbly acted.

-acted.
-How will the remake measure up when so much will depend on
+How will the remake measure up when so much will depend on the

-the script and on casting?
-Seems like it's behind its
+script and on casting?
+Seems like it's behind its time schedule

 Just this (scroll way down).